binchenX/understand_container/docs/ch5.md

 ## Bind Mount

-`bind mount` is a type of mount supported by Linux to remount part of the file hierarchy to somewhere else so it can be accessed from both places.
-It is used to share the host directory with the container.
+`bind mount` is a feature supported by Linux that allows a portion of the file hierarchy to be remounted elsewhere, making it accessible from both locations.
+This is often used to share a host directory with a container.

-Make the following change to the config.json.
-It tells the container runtime to bind mount a local directory (host_dir, a relative path to the runtime bundle) to a directory (/host_dir, an absolute path in container rootfs) in the container.
+The following change to the `config.json` instructs the container runtime to bind mount a local directory (`host_dir`, a relative path to the runtime bundle) to a directory (`/host_dir`, an absolute path in the container's root file system).

 ```
 diff --git a/config.json b/config.json